The Difference Between a Veterinary Technician & a Veterinary Technologist

 Whether you’re hoping to become a technologist or you are interested in starting out as a vet technician and seeing what happens next, enrolling in and completing your vet tech associate degree is the first step.
-The associate degree incorporates both the required general education classes and specific veterinary courses, and includes externship hours for hands-on learning.
+The associate degree incorporates both the required general education classes and specific veterinary courses, is earned online. and includes externship hours for hands-on learning.
 After completing your degree in veterinary technology, you’ll be eligible to sit for the VTNE and go from there!

 The requirement to begin an AVMA-accredited Bachelor’s of Applied Science Degree in Vet Technology is often the completion of a similarly accredited program that grants an Associate degree in Veterinary Technology.
 No matter what your career goals are, there are benefits to earning your bachelor’s degree like additional job opportunities and the potential to increase your earning potential.
 It is certainly a step worth taking to build your career.